fpereiro/gotoB/tutorial/tutorial.md

 # Tutorial: so you want to write a frontend?

 If you are here, you probably want to develop a webapp, or you already are a webapp developer and want to get better at it.
 In this tutorial we will offer you as much *understanding* as possible.
-In our experience, the most daunting part about achieving mastery with webapps is understanding how it all fits together, and why certain things are done in the way that they are done.
+In our experience, the most daunting part about achieving mastery with webapps is understanding how it all fits together, and why certain things are done in a certain way.

 This tutorial replaces a more conventional format where we would just show how to develop webapps with gotoв.
 Instead of doing this, we first offer **a conceptual introduction** to webapps (*web applications*, in case you're not familiar with the abbreviation).
 After the main conceptual pieces are in place, we then cover **the basics of developing** the frontend of a webapp; gotoв appears on the scene only as the solution to certain problems that occur over and over.